 “Texas Holdem takes minutes to learn, but a lifetime to master.”Highly respected poker player and former WPT co-host Mike Sexton

 No Limit Texas Holdem is a popular poker game where you get dealt 2 hole cards, then a round of betting.
 A flop is dealt, then the turn, then the river, with a betting round between each.
-You can use both of your hold cards to make the best 5 card hand or use all 5 cards on the board.
+You can use both of your hole cards to make the best 5 card hand or use all 5 cards on the board.
 It's called 'No Limit' because at anytime you can bet all of your chips.

 In NLH, everyone gets two cards to start the hand.
 This is your hand.
 Then five cards (3,1,1) eventually are on the board where you can use any of the seven cards to make your best poker hand.